 AND ONE MORE THING... we opted out of the "first flight" gift bags, because I was trying to pack light and we had 4 flights.
 How many was I supposed to bring?
 Just enough for the adjacent rows?
 And then I thought, "What if he does perfectly and I'm toting around 25 gift bags?"
 So I'm curious to know others' thoughts on that!

-So what other tips did I leave out? *I've added some new toddler-travel thoughts now that we've experience our first INTERNATIONAL family trip!
+So what other tips did I leave out? *I've added some new toddler-travel thoughts now that we've experienced our first INTERNATIONAL family trip!

 Happy Adventuring, Mamas and Papas!